-Basic Will Plan Includes for each person: \$575 individual \$975 Couple A "Basic" Will.
+Basic Will Plan \$575 individual \$875 Couple Includes for each person: A "Basic" Will.
 A Durable Financial Power of Attorney A Medical Power of Attorney with living will provisions Basic Wills leave your entire estate to one or more persons, and do not include specific bequests (except for general bequests of tangible personal property), provisions for minor children, or any trust provisions.
 Financial and medical powers of attorney allow the person(s) you name to manage your financial affairs and make medical decisions for you in the event of incapacity.
-Family Will Plan Includes for each person: \$975 Individual \$1,300 Couple A Will with Guardianship and Trust Provisions for descendants Durable Financial Powers of Attorney Medical Powers of Attorney with living will provisions The Family Will Plan is for families with minor children as well as for parents who wish to leave assets to their adult children in trust until they reach specified ages or other milestones.
-Family Will Plan With Tax Planning Includes for each person: A Will with Guardianship and Trust Provisions for children and a "humase" Trust with either mendatory or "disclaimer" funding \$1,950 ("Bypass" Trust) "bypass" Trust, with either mandatory or "disclaimer" funding Durable Financial Powers of Attorney Medical Powers f Attorney with living will provisions
+Family Will Plan \$975 Individual \$1,200 Couple Includes for each person: A Will with Guardianship and Trust Provisions for descendants Durable Financial Powers of Attorney Medical Powers of Attorney with living will provisions The Family Will Plan is for families with minor children as well as for parents who wish to leave assets to their adult children in trust until they reach specified ages or other milestones.
+Family Will Plan With Tax Planning \$1,950 ("Bypass" Trust) Includes for each person: A Will with Guardianship and Trust Provisions for children and a "bypass" Trust, with either mandatory or "disclaimer" funding Durable Financial Powers of Attorney Medical Powers f Attorney with living will provisions

-\$2,500 (with bypass trust and "QTIP" Trust) Living Trust Plan \$1,200 Individual \$1,900 Couple This Plan is for married couples with assets over either the state or federal estate tax exemption limits.
+\$2,500 (with bypass trust and "QTIP" Trust) Living Trust Plan \$1,200 Individual \$1,800 Couple This Plan is for married couples with assets over either the state or federal estate tax exemption limits.
 It allows the minimization of estate taxes due after the death of both spouses, and/or the deferment of state estate taxes.
 For families with sizeable assets, this plan can save hundreds of thousands of dollars for your heirs.
 Includes for each person: A Revocable Living Trust Pour-Over Will Durable Financial Powers of Attorney Medical Powers f Attorney with living will provisions This is a probate avoidance Plan.
 Most families do NOT need a revocable trust plan, despite the many seminars that promote such plans.
 For older individuals, however, it can be an excellent choice.
 I will explain the pros and cons.
 Living Trust Plan With Tax Planning \$2,500 -\$3,500 Includes for each person: A Revocable Living Trust Pour-Over Will Durable Financial Powers of Attorney Medical Powers f Attorney with living will provisions This Plan is for married couples with assets over either the state or federal estate tax exemption limits.
 It avoids probate and allows the minimization of estate taxes due after the death of both spouses, and/or the deferment of state estate taxes.
 For families with sizeable assets, this plan can save hundreds of thousands of dollars for your heirs.
 Other Estate Planning Services \$250 additional Testamentary Special Needs Trust \$250 - \$350 Codicils, depending upon complexity \$1,500 Irrevocable Life Insurance Trust \$325/hr Transfer of Assets to a Trust